 1. APA Style 7th edition paperbacks have arrived in the RU libraries!
 Please see available copies at: http://bit.ly/37rWzJp.

-2. The New Brunswick Libraries are offering a series of open workshops; look for upcoming workshops
+2. The New Brunswick Libraries are offering a series of open workshops; all are welcome!

 3. RUL has acquired the APA Handbook of Clinical Psychology.
 You may access it by clicking on the "Encyclopedias" tab above this guide, or by searching the library catalog (QuickSearch) on the library website.
 Search by title: APA Handbook of Clinical Psychology